venkatganesh1998/carClassAssignment/README.md

 Print an appropriate message indicating if the student is eligible for a scholarship.

 ```
-Enter your name: John Doe
+Enter your name: Shashank
-Enter your age: 20
+Enter your age: 21
-Enter your exam score: 85
+Enter your exam score: 99

-Name: John Doe
+Name: Shashank
-Age: 20
+Age: 21
-Score: 85
+Score: 99
-Grade: B
+Grade: A
-You are eligible for a scholarship.
 ```